 First Friday Art Walk

-Galleries, restaurants and studios in downtown Ashland and its Railroad District unveil new exhibits, host art demonstrations and live music from 5 to 8 p.m.
-Friday, April 5.
+Galleries, restaurants and studios in downtown Ashland and its Railroad District unveil new exhibits, host art demonstrations and live music from 5 to 8 p.m. the first Friday of every month.
 Some artists will be on hand to discuss their work.
 Art walk maps are available at any of the venues.
-Hanson Howard Gallery, 89 Oak St., will hold an opening reception from 5:30 to 7:30 p.m. for Deborah Oropallo’s “Dark Landscapes for a White House.”
-For a full listing of events, see ashlandgalleries.com.
+Art & Soul Gallery will hold an opening reception from 5 to 8 p.m. for watercolorist Charlotte Peterson’s work “Come the Spring with All Its Splendor.”
+For a full listing of events and participating galleries, see ashlandgalleries.com.

 Sample beer and food from local and regional vendors at the Hearts & Hops charity fundraiser from 2 to 8 p.m.
 Saturday, May 4, at Pear Blossom Park, 312 E. Fourth St., Medford.
 Live music will be performed by The Brothers Reed with Buckle Rash, and The John Dough Boys band.
 Also look for a food and beer pairing competition and a silent auction.
 Tickets are $75.
 Must be 21 or older to attend and a dress code of resort casual (collared shirts for men required) is required.
 All proceeds will fund grants for local organizations actively working to serve, educate and help prevent domestic violence in our region.
 For tickets, see heartsandhops.com or call 541-770-0189.